 Medicare Part A covers hospice, regardless of income, including within a senior living community.

-In contract, most Long-term Care Insurance policies do cover Assisted Living rent and care.
+In contrast, most Long-term Care Insurance policies do cover Assisted Living rent and care.
 Check with your insurance carrier for coverage options, or ask us for advice about your particular policy.
 See our Affordability page.

 Yes, at some facilities.
 Medicaid is a federal government program that subsidizes the medical expenses (including certain health services and nursing home care) for low-income people of all ages.
 Medicaid may also pay for some long-term care services at home and in a senior community.
 Medicaid sets limitations on the amount of assets you may own and the amount of income you may receive each month before you are eligible for benefits.
 Who is eligible and what services are covered vary from state to state.
 There also are restrictions on transferring assets to others in order to qualify for Medicaid.
 MorningStar does not accept Medicaid.

 Medicare does not cover nor reimburse any type of stay in licensed Assisted Living facilities, even short-term.
 Medicare coverage does include short-term stays at rehab centers, skilled nursing facilities and hospitals.

 What does a typical move-in process look like?

 Each move is unique to the new resident.
 But appreciating that moving into a retirement community is a major lifestyle transition, MorningStar approaches the move-in with great sensitivity, sincerely hoping to nurture a relationship from the start that reinforces the positive aspects of community life and the new adventure made possible.